jaoteo/mixtum/README.md

 A Python/GUI versión is in progress at https://github.com/jmcastelo

-The dataset input is the Eigenformat Triad: XYZ.geno, XYZ,ind, XYZ.snp.
+The dataset input is the *Eigenformat Triad*: XYZ.geno, XYZ,ind, XYZ.snp.
 All the 3 files XYZ are ascii.
 The two later ones can be inspected on the display whereas the visualization of the former one depends on the text editor capacity.